diogo-rossi/dataparsers/docs/source/1_user_manual.md

 ### Parser-level defaults

 Most of the time, the attributes of the object returned by {py:func}`~dataparsers.parse` will be fully determined by inspecting the command-line arguments.
-However, there is a original [`set_defaults()`](https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser.set_defaults) method that allows some additional attributes to be determined without any inspection of the command line to be added.
+However, there is the original [`argparse`](https://docs.python.org/3/library/argparse.html#module-argparse)'s [`set_defaults()`](https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser.set_defaults) method that allows some additional attributes to be determined without any inspection of the command line to be added.
 This functionality can be reproduced with the {py:func}`~dataparsers.default` function:

 ```python
 >>> from dataparsers import parse, default